 - The Quick menu is the first screen upon entry.
 It contains the parameters critical to the operation of the terminal with the host. - Function keys permit easy access to any menu.
 The function keys are labeled at the top of every menu. - Setup is "smart."
 That is, it provides only the options that are valid for the hardware and current emulation. - Keystrokes and Help Messages are at the bottom of every menu. - Valid choices for the selected parameter are displayed at the bottom of the menu.

-Entry and Exit
+Entry And Exit

+PC Style Keyboard:

-Keyboard: Press Ctrl-Scroll Lock or Ctrl-minus (num) to both enter and exit setup.
-You can also press F14 or Pause to exit.
+Press Ctrl-Scroll Lock to both enter and exit setup.
+Also, press ESC or Pause key to exit.

-For the IBM 3151 emulation, press Ctrl-minus (num) to both enter and exit setup.
+IBM 3151 emulation: Press Ctrl-Setup to both enter and exit setup.